Christopher M. Gorman

 In September 2019, Chris was appointed President and Chief Operating Officer of KeyCorp, and was named Chairman and CEO of KeyBank, N.A. in 2012.
 Previously, Chris was Vice-Chairman and President of Banking where he was responsible for KeyCorp’s businesses.
 Chris was responsible for leading Key’s integration of First Niagara Financial Group, which was the largest acquisition in Key’s 190-year history.

 Prior to that, Chris served as the President of Key Corporate Bank, which was comprised of KeyBank Real Estate Capital, Enterprise Commercial Payments, Key Equipment Finance and KeyBanc Capital Markets.
 Earlier in his career, Chris led KeyBanc Capital Markets and held various leadership roles at McDonald Investments, a registered broker-dealer acquired by KeyCorp in 1998.

 Chris serves on the Board of Directors of The Bank Policy Institute and is member of the BITS Committee, technology policy division of the Bank Policy Institute.
-He is a member of the Supervisory Board of The Clearing House and serves as a board member of University Hospital Health System and the Cleveland Museum of Art.
+He is a member of the Supervisory Board of The Clearing House and serves as a board member of University Hospital Health System, Business Roundtable, Ohio Business Roundtable, Greater Cleveland Partnership, and the Cleveland Museum of Art.